Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 How Do I Get My Hydrangea to Bloom?

 Another problem is improper setting.
-If your plants are in an area of deep shade, you will not get many (or any) flowers.
-Make sure your bushes will get at least four hours of good sunlight daily.
+If your plants are in an area of deep shade, you will not get many (or any) blooms.
+Make sure your bushes will get at least four hours of good full sun daily.

 Pruning incorrectly can also cause a reduction of blossoms.
-For varieties blooming on old wood, pruning at the wrong time of year could result in pruning off the next year’s buds.
-This would naturally lead to a flower head with fewer flowers in the coming season.
+For varieties blooming on old wood, pruning at the wrong time of year could result in pruning off the next year’s flower buds.
+This would naturally lead to a flower head with fewer blooms in the coming season.

 Weather conditions that damage buds can also lead to reduced flowering.
 Early fall freezes occurring before the plant goes into dormancy can be damaging, as can extremely cold winter temperatures and unexpected cold snaps in the springtime after the plant comes out of dormancy.